madagithub/selfie/README.md

-# Captcha
+# Selfie

 ## General
-This exhibit instructs you to position your face in a well-defined position, then takes your picture from two separate cmeras and shows them side by side, and saves them locally.
+This exhibit instructs you to position your face in a well-defined position, then takes your picture from two separate cameras and shows them side by side, and saves them locally.

 Finally, it raises the question on why even though the picutres taken are of the same size, your nose appears larger in one of them, pondering on the effect of perspective.
 It is designed to work following a start button push for each language in a timely manner, which in turn simulate keyboard commands to the exhibit.